Fin-Headley/Jupyter-Notification-Extension/README.md

 # Jupyter-Notification-Extension
-Custom Jupyter %magic for notifications on long-running cell completion.
+Custom Jupyter %magic for notifications on completion of long-running cell.

 This extension was created by Fin Headley to work with Jupyter Notebook on his personal computer.